Frequently Asked Questions

 2. Shoring and excavation development permit

-Following approval of these permits, it will allow the Scotia Place team to strip, grade, and excavate for the event centre.
-This work is targeted to begin later this year after the designs have been shared with the public.
+With approval of these permits, the Scotia Place team has started to strip, grade, and excavate for the event centre.

 Summer 2024